garyfoohw/GA_DSIF_project_3/README.md

 It is recommended that this model be further tuned, since decision trees have many parameters that are tunable.
 Possible to also try other classifiers including Neural Network.
-Finally, the confusion matrix was not studied in the interest of time, and it would be prudent to study the precision, recall, and specificity too.
+Finally, the confusion matrix was not studied in-depth in the interest of time, and it would be prudent to study the precision, recall, and specificity too.

 In conclusion, we have built a model to learn natural text used by aethiests and christians through posts on Reddit.
-The ROC score achieved at least 80%.
+The ROC score achieved at least 83% using a XGBoost Classifier.